matsuzakit/moodle-activity_acfvideo/README.md

 * Add the instance and give the video URL .

 --------------------------
-This is my first modle, there may be a lot of well-done job .
-Please comment :)
+This is my first modle, there may be a lot of NON well-done job .
+I am happy, if you give me a comment :)